 In addition to these general rules, we have clear policies for dealing with specific types of misbehaviour including the inappropriate use of mobile phones within school, drug and alcohol misuse (including smoking), misuse of school ICT facilities and bullying.

 The vast majority of our students behave well, and conduct themselves appropriately.
 We use a tracking system to monitor behaviour across all lessons.
-Where students do misbehave they are given a behaviour point, they are required to attend an after-school detention on that day.
+Where students do misbehave they are given a behaviour point.
+They are then required to attend an after-school detention on that day.

-For persistent or serious breaches, there are additional sanctions that may be imposed, including referral to a behaviour room, and fixed term exclusions.
+For persistent or serious breaches, there are additional sanctions that may be imposed, including referral to a behaviour room, off-site provision, and fixed term exclusions.
 Parents will be informed of the detention via a text message, which will also include the duration of the detention.
 It is the parents’ responsibility to ensure the young person gets home safely.

 Students have a responsibility to complete homework on time and to the best of their ability.
 Parents are asked to support us in ensuring that homework is completed on a regular basis.
 As an extension of work in the classroom, the importance of homework cannot be over estimated.
 It also helps students accept responsibility for their learning and establish good working habits.
-In years 7, 8, 9 homework is set online through Doddle.
-Homework is set every Monday.
-Students are given until the next Monday to complete.
-If your child is experiencing difficulties with homework, do not hesitate to contact the school.
-The learning centre is open during lunchtime and after school to help where necessary.
+In years 7 and 8, homework is set online through Doddle as part of a 4 week cycle.

 All students are encouraged to stay at school for lunch.
-Our chef, Linda Vipond, and her staff use fresh, locally sourced ingredients to prepare delicious hot meals in Durham Dining Room.
-A sandwich bar, pasta pots and paninis are available in both Durham and Brancepeth dining rooms.
-A meal deal costs £2.10.
+Our chef, Linda Vipond, and her staff use fresh, locally sourced ingredients to prepare delicious hot meals.
+A sandwich bar, pasta pots and paninis are also available in both Durham and Brancepeth dining rooms.
+A meal deal costs £2.25.
 If you think your child might be eligible for free school meals, please contact us.
-The dining room operate on a cashless system using ParentPay.
+The dining rooms operate on a cashless system using ParentPay.
 Any student who wishes to leave site at lunchtime is required to obtain a lunch pass and be supervised at home by their parents during this period.